Cosmeak/hotei/README.md

 - `test`: Adding or modifying tests
 - `chore`: Changes to the build process or auxiliary tools

+> [!NOTE]
+> A git hook will run before each commit making sure your code is linted.

 ### c.
 Branch Guidelines

 Like the commit guideline, the branches must follow the type pattern: